GonzaDsx02/img2text/README.md

     * sens
     * sone
     * fushi
+    (Customer names have been changed due to copyright issues)

     <type> could be "f" or "d" (making reference to food or drink menu types)

 ### Get your installed python version: